Intermediate-App-Dev-and-Deploy/Tic-Tac-Toe-Project/README.md

 - after each move, check the game state during 2-player
 - check 3 in a row
 - stop when 3 in a row, run celebration scripts, reset variables, and start a new board
+- keep score
+- person who goes first is person who is losing more, or if tied, lost last game

 1-Player, Basic
 - Previous algorithms